-- The gates close at 8.45am and children who arrive after this time will enter school via the front door.
-Pupils arriving after 8.45am will receive a mark to show that they were on site, but this will count as a late mark - The morning register will close at 9.00am.
+- The morning register will be marked at 8.45am.
+Pupils will receive a late mark if they are not in their classroom by this time.
+Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark - The morning register will close at 9:00am.
 Pupils will receive a mark of absence if they do not attend school before this time - The afternoon register will be marked by 1:00pm.
+Pupils will receive a late mark if they are not in their classroom by this time - The afternoon register will close at 1:10pm.
 Pupils will receive a mark of absence if they are not present